4 Ways to Reduce eCommerce Returns During COVID-19

 4 Ways To Reduce eCommerce Product Returns During COVID-19

-For example, customers may want to know features like the quality, volume, and ingredients of the moisturizer.
+For example, customers may want to know product descriptions and features like the quality, volume, and ingredients of the moisturizer.
 Or, they may want to see what a dress would look like from different angles.
 So, the key to selling is to let the customer see how their life with the product in it will transform as well as why they really need it to make their lives easier.

-eCommerce product returns have become their own environmental hazard and eCommerce sellers globally are expected to take appropriate action for it.
+Online product returns have become their own environmental hazard and eCommerce sellers globally are expected to take appropriate action for it.
 The fashion and electronics industries are both coming under scrutiny for the environmental impact of returned or excess inventory that ends up in landfills.
 About 5 billion pounds of returned goods are sent to landfills annually in the US according to reverse logistics optimization firm, Optoro.

 If your consumer doesn’t get to see enough images of your product, they are bound to remain in confusion and may order a product that they were not expecting.
 In this case, they’ll be forced to return it, causing harm to the environment.
-Thus, including photorealistic images of your products can significantly decrease product returns.
+Thus, including photorealistic images of your products can significantly decrease the number of returns.
 We recommend uploading at least 8 different images per product page.
 Remember, the more, the better!

-2) Use a Visual Product Configurator
+2) Use a visual product configurator.

 3D visualization is an effective form of marketing that is increasingly getting popular as software design and processor speeds improve.
 In industry sectors such as furniture retailing, this has almost effectively overtaken product photos and video presentations.
 Besides that, 3D visualization can be adapted to more than just the interior decoration.
-The potential to imagine items in real-life settings helps make 3D visualization an intelligent choice for a broad range of applications, including architectural design to gold jewelry and almost everything else in between.
+The potential to imagine items in real-life settings helps make 3D visualization an intuitive choice for a broad range of applications, ranging from architectural design to gold jewelry and almost everything else in between.

 Although there are many different styles of 3D graphics created by computers, rendering is distinguished by its focus on immersive visual representation.
-Fully rendered photos include material-specific textures, cleverly customized lighting, and extraordinary levels of detailing.
+Fully rendered photos include material-specific textures, cleverly customized lighting, and extraordinary levels of detail.
 These characteristics are what make 3D product visualization such an advantage to an eCommerce business.
 Customers can interact with these detailed images to assess product quality, functionality, and aesthetic appeal without the need to leave their homes and offices.

-3) Leverage Virtual Photography
+3) Leverage virtual photography.

 Threekit’s Virtual Photographer allows you to develop, preserve, and manage the digital assets for repeated use.
 You can also integrate it directly into your Product Information Management system (PIM) or Enterprise Resource Planning (ERP) tool for accuracy and instant alignment.
-It allows you to upload eCommerce images, personalize type, and change color in real-time.
+It allows you to upload eCommerce images, personalize type, and change color in real time.

-4) Make the Most of Augmented Reality (AR)
+4) Make the most of augmented reality (AR).